Mongolia · Bird Electrocution Mitigation

 International impact

 The problem extends beyond Mongolia's borders.
-High mortality of Mongolian Saker Falcons has also been recorded in their main wintering areas in Qinghai, China — research funded by Abu Dhabi identified electrocution as a key driver of population decline.
+High mortality of Mongolian Saker Falcons has also been recorded in their main wintering areas in Qinghai, China.

 Species most at risk